 Scientists Spot Difference in Belly Fat of Black and White Obese Women

-May 11, 2006 -- Scientists have come up with a new clue about whymay be particularly hard for obese black women.
+May 11, 2006 -- Scientists have come up with a new clue about why obese black women.may be particularly hard for

 The clue lies in the belly fat of the 14 extremely obese black women studied by Hisham Barakat, PhD, and colleagues.
 Barakat works in the medicine department of East Carolina University in Greenville, N.C.